 - Meals if you stay away from home overnight

 Travel could be your main expense.
 This includes whether you’ve incurred costs for daily travel, travel taken overnight or many nights, or an overseas trip.
 Your travel could simply be going from your workplace to a conference or seminar, or travelling to a client’s residence for a meeting.
-You can even claim the expenses of travelling from one office location to another in the same day.
+You can even claim the expenses of travelling from one office location to another on the same day.

-There are a few instances where you can’t claim travel expenses:
+Just keep in mind that there are a few instances where you can’t claim travel expenses:

 - To claim overnight costs, you must have a permanent residence elsewhere.
-You can’t claim costs if you’re moving to live in another location
+You can’t claim costs if you’re moving to live in another location;

-- You can’t claim running a personal errand to and from the office
+- You can’t claim running a personal errand to and from the office;

-- You can’t claim travel expenses if you’ve worked overtime or out of hours
+- You can’t claim travel expenses if you’ve worked overtime or out of hours;

-What Is Overnight Travel
+What Is Overnight Travel?

-To claim overnight travel as a business expense, you can’t travel with your family or friends, nor can you claim overnight travel for any personal reason such as wanting to be closer to a workplace or living at another location while you’re working.
+To claim overnight travel as a business expense, you can’t travel with your family or friends, nor can you claim overnight travel for any personal reason such as wanting to be closer to a workplace or living at another location while working.